-□ Structure - Where within the company is the compliance function housed (e.g., within the legal department, under a business function, or as an independent function reporting to the CEO and/or board)?
+- Structure Where within the company is the compliance function housed (e.g., within the legal department, under a business function, or as an independent function reporting to the CEO and/or board)?
 To whom does the compliance function report?
 Is the compliance function run by a designated chief compliance officer, or another executive within the company, and does that person have other roles within the company?
 Are compliance personnel dedicated to compliance responsibilities, or do they have other, non-compliance responsibilities within the company?
 Why has the company chosen the compliance structure it has in place?
-What are the reasons for the structural choices the company has made?

-- Seniority and Stature How does the compliance function compare with other strategic functions in the company in terms of stature, compensation levels, rank/title, reporting line, resources, and access to key decision-makers?
+What are the reasons for the structural choices the company has made? - Seniority and Stature How does the compliance function compare with other strategic functions in the company in terms of stature, compensation levels, rank/title, reporting line, resources, and access to key decision-makers?
 What has been the turnover rate for compliance and relevant control function personnel?
 What role has compliance played in the company's strategic and operational decisions?
 How has the company responded to specific instances where compliance raised concerns?
-Have there been transactions or deals that were stopped, modified, or further scrutinized as a result of compliance concerns? - □ Experience and Qualifications Do compliance and control personnel have the appropriate experience and qualifications for their roles and responsibilities?
+Have there been transactions or deals that were stopped, modified, or further scrutinized as a result of compliance concerns?

+result of compitance concerns: Experience and Qualifications - Do compliance and control personnel have the appropriate experience and qualifications for their roles and responsibilities?
 Has the level of experience and qualifications in these roles changed over time?
 How does the company invest in further training and development of the compliance and other control personnel?
-Who reviews the performance of the compliance function and what is the review process? - □ Funding and Resources Has there been sufficient staffing for compliance personnel to effectively audit, document, analyze, and act on the results of the compliance efforts?
+Who reviews the performance of the compliance function and what is the review process?
+Funding and Resources - Has there been sufficient staffing for compliance personnel to effectively audit, document, analyze, and act on the results of the compliance efforts?
 Has the company allocated sufficient funds for the same?
-Have there been times when requests for resources by compliance and control functions have been denied, and if so, on what grounds? - Data Resources and Access Do compliance and control personnel have sufficient direct or indirect access to relevant sources of data to allow for timely and effective monitoring and/or testing of policies, controls, and transactions?
-Do any impediments exist that limit access to relevant sources of data and, if so, what is the company doing to address the impediments? - Autonomy Do the compliance and relevant control functions have direct reporting lines to anyone on the board of directors and/or audit committee?
+Have there been times when requests for resources by compliance and control functions have been denied, and if so, on what grounds?
+Does the company have a mechanism to measure the commercial value of investments in compliance and risk management?
+Data Resources and Access - Do compliance and control personnel have sufficient direct or indirect access to relevant sources of data to allow for timely and effective monitoring and/or testing of policies, controls, and transactions?
+Do any impediments exist that limit or delay access to relevant sources of data and, if so, what is the company doing to address the impediments?
+Do compliance personnel have knowledge of and means to access all relevant data sources in a reasonably timely manner?
+Is the company appropriately leveraging data analytics tools to create efficiencies in compliance operations and measure the effectiveness of components of compliance programs?
+How is the company managing the quality of its data sources?
+How is the company measuring the accuracy, precision, or recall of any data analytics models it is using?
+Proportionate Resource Allocation - How do the assets, resources, and technology available to compliance and risk management compare to those available elsewhere in the company?
+Is there an imbalance between the technology and resources used by the company to identify and capture market opportunities and the technology and resources used to detect and mitigate risks?
+Autonomy - Do the compliance and relevant control functions have direct reporting lines to anyone on the board of directors and/or audit committee?
 How often do they meet with directors?
 Are members of the senior management present for these meetings?
 How does the company ensure the independence of the compliance and control personnel?